| Ask

 part of a group that was just as interested and excited about

 whatever it was as they were.
+And lastly, when women talk about

 the best times of their lives it wasn’t when they were doing